jam-03294/content/files/en-us/web/api/view_transitions_api/index.md

 ### Creating a basic view transition

-As an example, an SPA may include functionality to fetch new content and update the DOM in response to an event of some kind, such as a navigation link being clicked or an update being pushed from the server.
+As an example, a SPA may include functionality to fetch new content and update the DOM in response to an event of some kind, such as a navigation link being clicked or an update being pushed from the server.
 In our [Basic View Transitions demo](https://mdn.github.io/dom-examples/view-transitions/) we've simplified this to a `displayNewImage()` function that shows a new full-size image based on the thumbnail that was clicked.
 We've encapsulated this inside an `updateView()` function that only calls the View Transition API if the browser supports it:

 ```js
 function updateView(event) {